-Daniel is a partner in the New York office of Morrison Mahoney and member of the firm’s Cybersecurity, Privacy and Data Protection team where his practice focuses on data privacy, data security and cyber-insurance matters, including advisory and litigation services relating to the development, modification and implementation of written information security plans, employee data security policies, third-party vendor contracts and related corporate governance policies.
-In addition, Daniel counsels clients in all aspects of data breach prevention, detection and mitigation, as well as compliance with international, federal and state privacy and data protection laws, including, GDPR, HIPAA, FTC Act and the N.Y.S.
+Daniel is a partner in the New York office of Morrison Mahoney and member of the firm’s Cybersecurity, Privacy and Data Protection team where his practice focuses on data privacy, data security and cyber-insurance matters.
+As part of his practice, Daniel provides advisory services relating to the development, modification and implementation of written information security plans, employee data security policies, third-party vendor contracts and related corporate governance policies.
+Daniel counsels clients in all aspects of data breach prevention, detection and mitigation, as well as regulatory compliance with international, federal and state privacy and data protection laws, including the GLBA, GDPR , HIPAA, FTC Act and the N.Y.S.
 Department of Financial Services cybersecurity regulation.
 He also represents clients in litigation matters and regulatory inquiries arising from cyber incidents and breaches, assists clients in cybersecurity and privacy assessments, and conducts training for employees and management on data handling, crisis management and breach response.

 Daniel is also a member of Morrison Mahoney’s Insurance Fraud & Forensic Investigations Group, as well as the firm’s Financial Institutions Litigation Group, and has extensive experience in the litigation of insurance and healthcare fraud actions, as well as in the representation of domestic and international financial institutions, insurance carriers, hedge funds, corporations, and individuals in litigation, mediation and arbitration matters.

 Prior to joining private practice, Daniel served as an Assistant District Attorney in Bronx County, New York where he gained significant courtroom experience in the Office’s Criminal Court, Grand Jury and Trial Division Bureaus.

 - “Cyber Security: Updates and Applications,” Alternative Finance Bar Association’s Annual Meeting, June 8, 2018